 Considerations

 Assistance is provided to persons who do not have the means to meet the necessary living expenses.
-Resources are defined as all the assets of a household.
+Resources means all the assets of a household.
 Does the total assets of the benefit recipient exceed the asset limit?
 Then the right to the benefit lapses.
 This event can be delivered as a signal to the municipality / Social Insurance Bank (SVB) using information from the Tax Office.

 Human intervention